spack/spack/lib/spack/docs/tutorial_basics.rst

 ---------------------

 Earlier we installed many configurations each of zlib and openssl.
-Now we will go through and uninstall some of those packages that we didn't really need.
+Now we will go through and uninstall some of the packages we didn't really need.

 .. code-block:: console